bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ![alt text][image05]

-I optimized the performance of my classifier by adding a confidence score threshold to the predictions...
+I optimized the performance of my classifier by adding a confidence score threshold to minimize the false positive detections from the classifier....

 ![alt text][image06]